-The Benegas are the founding family of the wine trade in Argentina.
+The Benegas is the founding family of the wine trade in Argentina.
 Tiburcio Benegas founded the Trapiche winery in the late 19th century.
-By the 1970’s the family had sold off all their properties except for Bodega Benegas.
+By the 1970s, the family had sold off all their properties except for Bodega Benegas.
 As such, this is both a great bottle of wine and a taste of history.

 This is a classically flavored wine that shows great finesse along with its impressive weight.
 While this drinks great by itself, I would encourage trying it with an aged gouda or a Fillet Mignon.